pact-foundation/pact-jvm/pact-jvm-provider-junit/README.md

 ## Test target

-Field in test class of type `au.com.dius.pact.provider.junit.target.Target` annotated with `au.com.dius.pact.provider.junit.target.TestTarget` will be used for actual Interaction execution and asserting of contract. **Note:** should be excatly 1 such field, otherwise `InitializationException` will be thrown.
+Field in test class of type `au.com.dius.pact.provider.junit.target.Target` annotated with `au.com.dius.pact.provider.junit.target.TestTarget` will be used for actual Interaction execution and asserting of contract. **Note:** should be exactly 1 such field, otherwise `InitializationException` will be thrown.

 ### HttpTarget